Interactive Example

 Authority Block Guidelines

-Whenever classified or controlled information is present, use an Authority Block, to trace the source of the designation and any necessary clarifications about declassification dates or classification reasons.
-The Authority Block is typically in the bottom left of a document page, but can be placed elsewhere according to layout needs.
-Similarly, if necessary in the layout, the authority information for electronic material may appear as a single line of text instead of the typical three-line approach.
+Whenever classified or controlled information is present, use a Classification Authority Block (CAB) or Designation Indicator (DI) for CUI, to trace the source of the designation and any necessary clarifications about declassification dates or classification reasons.
+The Authority Block is typically in the bottom left of the first page of a document, but can be placed elsewhere within the area bracketed by the banner lines (such as at the top of a scrolling spreadsheet) according to layout needs.
+When both classified information and CUI are present on the same page, both a CAB and DI is necessary.
+Traditionally, the CAB and DI appear in the same row in a document with the CAB on the left and the DI on the right side of the page.
+If necessary in the layout, the authority information for electronic material may appear as a single line of text instead of the typical three-line approach.
 Note that there is a slightly different structure for CUI, originally classified documents, and documents with a classification derived from another document.
-Authority Blocks are most often displayed as lines of text and do not currently require a component to satisfy this marking requirement.
+Authority Blocks are most often displayed as lines or blocks of text and do not currently require a component to satisfy this marking requirement.
 To learn more about this element, go to our Additional Resources.

 Additional Resources